-A small amount of genetically modified (GM or genetically engineered) alfalfa seed was sold in Eastern Canada in 2016 and some seed is also now on the market in in the Eastern provinces.
+A small amount of genetically modified (GM or genetically engineered) alfalfa seed is on the market, in Eastern Canada only.
 This GM alfalfa seed is sold for producing pasture and hay for farm animals, not for use as sprouting seeds.
-GM alfalfa is currently playing a very minimal role in the production of milk and meat products.
+GM alfalfa is currently playing a very minimal role in the production of milk and meat products with approximately 10,000 acres planted in Ontario.
+The GM alfalfa is low-lignin with herbicide tolerance (Roundup Ready).

 Because alfalfa is a perennial crop pollinated by bees, GM contamination is inevitable.
 Contamination from genetically modified (GM) alfalfa would have serious negative impacts on many different types of farmers and farming systems, both conventional and organic.